 What can you do?

 There are two levels of volunteer work: Department and Patrol.
 After initial training Department volunteers are able to donate their time inside the Frisco Police Department.
-You can work in the jail, records, community service as well as on special projects based upon your skills.
-After further training Patrol volunteers are able to actively patrol the streets and communities of Frisco in our Citizen Patrol marked vehicles.
+You can work assisting in records, community service as well as on special projects based upon your skills.
+After further training, Patrol volunteers are able to actively patrol the streets and communities of Frisco in our Citizen Patrol marked vehicles.
 This is exciting and rewarding work.

 What are the next steps?

-So you'd like to join?
+So you’d like to join?
 Fantastic!
-Please Contact us to talk with a member about the organization, application and training process.
+Please email Officer Carney to talk with a member about the organization, application and training process.
 We try to hold two academies per year based upon interest.
-We look forward to hearing from you and telling our story.
+We look forward to hearing from you.

 The Frisco Police Department staff, and volunteers are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted by the City of Frisco.
 Remedies and complaint filing deadlines vary by program or incident.